SFI-Visual-Intelligence/Collaborative-Coding-Exam/doc/Magnus_page.md

 The __init__ method has two arguments, both present for compatability issues.
 However, the num_classes argument is used as a check in the __call__ method to assert the input is of correctly assumed size.

 In __call__ we get both true labels and model logit scores for each sample in the batch as input.
 We're calculating Shannon Entropy, not KL-divergence, so the true labels aren't actually needed.
-With permission I've used the scipy implementation to calculate entropy here.
+With permission from Kristoffer I've used the scipy implementation to calculate entropy here.
 We apply a softmax over the logit values, then calculate the Shannon Entropy, and make sure to remove any Inf values which might arise from a perfect guess/distribution.